 - Turn off the unit before replacing the filter.

-- Use the right filter for your unit and make sure it’s not damaged out of the package.
+- Make sure you use the right filter for your unit and make sure it’s not damaged out of the package.

 - Follow the directions for your unit to make sure you’re installing the filter properly.
 For example, many filters use different colors for the front and back (or upstream and downstream flow) so that they’re not installed backwards.